 Other food options include Woody Creek, The Magic Pan, Mod Market, Smashburger, and cafes, including Starbucks and Dazbog Coffee.

 Stuck overnight?
 The McDonald’s in Concourse A and the Burger King in Jeppesen Terminal are both open 24 hours.

 Spending time in an airport lounge feels like something only fancy First or Business Class flyers can do.
 Not so anymore!
-If you belong to a lounge membership program, like Priority Pass, you can enter the airport lounges here.
+If you belong to a lounge membership program you can enter the airport lounges here.
 Or, if you’re flying American, Delta, or United Airlines, you can purchase a day pass to relax in the comfort in on one of their lounges.
 See our Denver Airport Guide for locations and amenities.

 3. Go on a Colorado beer crawl

 Colorado is home to hundreds of breweries, and Denver hosts the annual Great American Beer Festival.
 Good news: you can taste some world-class beer without even leaving the airport.
 (Remember, you’re a mile above sea level, so take your time tasting and stay hydrated.)

 - Visit the Boulder Beer Tap House for their legendary hops.
 Jeppesen Terminal, outside of security.